This article would be useful for Windows developers, as it explains how to create a virtual disk for the Windows system.

-Then we eliminate the connection between mounting point and our device:
+Then we eliminate the connection between the mounting point and our device:

-After that, we send message to all components that store list of disks in the system (for example, explorer.exe or any other file manager):
+After that, we send a message to all components that store the list of disks in the system (for example, explorer.exe or any other file manager):

-Finally, we notify our driver that it is time to delete the device:
+Finally, we notify our driver that it's time to delete the device:

 MountManager::Unmount simply removes the corresponding